- Handsome looks

 2020 Honda Pilot

 The 2020 Honda Pilot is mid-pack among full-sizers for fuel economy.

 Six or nine, and two or four isn’t just a song by Chicago (Ed's note: Maybe.) it’s also the available powertrain configurations for a 2020 Honda Pilot.

 Available with a 6- or 9-speed automatic to drive the front two, or all four wheels, the Pilot’s fuel-economy tune is roughly the same, about 22 mpg combined.

-Opting for all-wheel drive, which is extra, dents fuel economy by 1 mpg across the board.
+Opting for all-wheel drive, which costs extra, dents fuel economy by 1 mpg across the board.

 Touring, Elite, and Black editions of the Pilot are equipped with a 9-speed automatic that bumps mileage up slightly.
 Front-drivers rate 20/27/23 mpg, and all-wheel-drive versions cut 1 mpg from each of those figures.

 Among three-row crossovers, the Pilot keeps pace.
-The Subaru Ascent manages about 22 mpg combined with AWD, and the 2020 Ford Explorer rates up to 24 mpg combined in its most efficient form.
+The Subaru Ascent manages about 23 mpg combined with AWD, and the 2020 Ford Explorer rates up to 24 mpg combined in its most efficient form without hybrid batteries.